Navi Mumbai: CIDCO

 The City and Industrial Development Corporation (CIDCO) was responsible for maintenance, tax collection, and development of the city since its inception in the 1970s.

-CIDCO planned 14 areas for the city.
-The seven areas in the North were Airoli node, Ghansoli node, Kopar Khairane node, Vashi node, Sanpada node, Nerul node and Belapur node.
-The seven areas in the South were Kharghar node, Kamothe node, Kalamboli node, Pushpak Nagar node, Panvel node, Ulwe node and Dronagiri node.
-Two additional municipal bodies were created, Navi Mumbai Municipal Corporation (NMMC) in the North and Panvel Municipal Corporation in the South.
-Each area is divided into smaller groups called sectors.
+CIDCO planned 14 Nodes for the city.
+The seven Nodes in the North were Airoli node, Ghansoli node, Kopar Khairane node, Vashi node, Sanpada node, Nerul node and Belapur node.
+The Nodes in the South Navi Mumbai are Ulwe node and Dronagiri node.
+Later, municipal body were incorporated, Navi Mumbai Municipal Corporation (NMMC) in the North and cidco developing in South.
+Each Node is sub divided into sectors, village, plot.

 CIDCO initially developed areas like Juhu Nagar (Vashi), Nerul, and CBD Belapur with homes, schools, and roads.
 Later, due to a growing population with the railway extension in the 1990s, CIDCO shifted focus to Kharghar, Kamothe, New Panvel and Kopar Khairane.
 Private builders played a large role in developing these areas.
-CIDCO, as of 2015, runs newer areas in South Navi Mumbai.
+CIDCO, as of 2015, administers newer Nodes in South Navi Mumbai.